grnydawn/miles-credit/docs/source/installation.md

-# Installing CREDIT from Scratch
+# Installing CREDIT from source

 If you want to take advantage of the full power of CREDIT, which includes scaling training across multiple nodes, you